An Interactive 10-Day Training Course

 Who Should Attend?

-• Managers and those with financial responsibilities
+• Managers and decision-makers handling financial responsibilities

 Course Outline

-Module I - Treasury and Risk Management
+Module I: Treasury and Risk Management

 The Role of Treasury Management – An Overview